 When adding potatoes, or other vegetables to the bottom of the crock pot I recommend adding an additional half cup of broth to make sure there is enough liquid in your crock pot.

 I recommend removing the cooked vegetables from the slow cooker first before adding BBQ sauce if you are turning part of your pork loin into pulled pork.
-Simply keeping the vegetables covered and warm until dinner.
+Simply keep the vegetables covered and warm until dinner.

 Do You Put Meat Or Vegetables In The Crock Pot First?